 Everything is considered with the X3.
 When not in use, the front speaker grille is protected by a nylon cover that leads a double life as the NFC receiver for fast pairing with your smartphone and as an antenna.
 Should you tire of your own music library, the X3 is the only speaker unit in our lineup which doubles as an FM radio too.

 The Bayan Soundbook X3 feels premium, it’s simple to set up, comes in either silver or black, boasts a 10-hour battery life and best of all, it’s British.

-Stereo is so last season, this Bluetooth speaker has the unique ability to push sound out equally in 360-degrees with what its makers like to call airSOUND.
-Using a trio of custom designed drivers, interspersed with three passive radiators in between, no matter where you stand, the Spaced 360 offers up great audio, and best of all this isn’t just marketing spin, it actually works.
+Stereo is so last decade, this Bluetooth speaker has the distinct ability to push sound out equally across 360 degrees with what its makers like to call ‘airSOUND’.
+Using a trio of custom designed drivers interspersed with three passive radiators in between, no matter where you stand, the Spaced360 offers up great audio, and best of all this isn’t just marketing spin, it actually works.

 Xqisit B06 Mini Speaker – £29.99

 You may not have heard of Xqisit, but that doesn’t stop them from making a lot of noise, particularly with what is undeniably the most powerful mini speaker around.
 For its diminutive size, the Xqisit B04 is an impressive little noisemaker.

 Naturally, such a small unit means less-than-stellar audio fidelity compare to the larger units in our lineup, but it is loud and if you strap it to a bag on your next bike ride, it’ll provide you with an enjoyable musical experience over its four-hour lifespan.